 UCLA is a leader in medications for addiction treatment (MAT) for people with opioid use disorder.
 We spoke with Dr. Kenneth Pettersen, a primary care physician at Olive View-UCLA Medical Center, to learn how the center treats patients with opioid use disorder and chronic pain.

 How do you typically identify patients who have both OUD and chronic pain?

 We screen all of our patients on chronic opioids for features of OUD and other substance use disorders and do routine review of CURES and urine drug screens.

-When patient are diagnosed with chronic pain and OUD, are they referred into the medications for addition program (MAT) program for the OUD or are they part of a different program?
+When patients are diagnosed with chronic pain and OUD, are they referred into the medications for addition program (MAT) program for the OUD or are they part of a different program?

 We generally try to keep patients with chronic pain and OUD assigned to their primary care physician [PCP] and offer a home start with buprenorphine.
 If they have trouble transitioning, they are referred to our MAT clinic for closer follow-up and titration.